garronej/ts-ci/README.md

 ## Can I use `npm` (or something else) instead of `yarn`

 Yes, just remove the `yarn.lock` file and edit `.github/workflows/ci.yaml`, replace all `yarn ***` by `npm run ****`.
+Note however that the the script (`src/link-in-app.ts`) that enable you to test in an external app will no longer work.

 ## What will be included in the npm bundle?

 All filles listed in [the files property of your package JSON](https://github.com/garronej/ts_ci/blob/974054f2b83f8170317f2b2fa60b5f78e9336c0b/package.json#L35-L41).